sahmed625/Cybersecurity-Projects/README.md

     Technologies Used: tcpdump, command line, Wireshark
     Highlights: Am now comfortable using tcpdump in variety of network environments.

+Project 3: Conduct a security audit

+    Description: In this project, I reviewed the scope, goals, and risk assessment report details for Botium Toys and used the information to run through a controls and compliance checklist.
+By reviewing the risk assessment report, I was able to identify signs of a weak security posture and provide recommendations on how to strengthen that posture.
+    Technologies Used: Security audit process
+    Highlights: Am now comfortable reviewing a risk assessment report and outlining the scope and goals for such a report.

 How to Navigate

     Each project is organized in its respective folder for easy access.